madhavkarri/-CarND-P7-PathPlanning/README.md

 * Localization data of other cars

 #### Prediction [Link](./src/main.cpp#L110-L165):
-* Based on data from sensing predict other cars localization with respect to ego car.
+* Based on data from sensing, predict other cars localization with respect to ego car.
 Detect whether other cars are present ahead, left, right of ego car

 #### Behavior Planning and Trajectroy Generation [Link](./src/main.cpp#L165-L350):
 #### Behavior Planning: